 Now that you know your health problems have been caused by retained Gadolinium, what do you do next?
 Do you try chelation therapy or other remedies that patients have told you about?
 While we offer some treatment information in our Help section, no one affiliated with this website is a medical professional and we are not qualified to offer medical advice.
 Before you try anything, we encourage you to speak to your primary care doctor and other health care providers so that together you can make the best decision for you and your long-term health.

-If you would like to connect with other people who are dealing with Gadolinium Toxicity, I encourage you to apply for membership to our MRI-Gadolinium-Toxicity support group on Yahoo.
+If you would like to connect with other people who are dealing with Gadolinium Toxicity, I encourage you to apply for membership to our MRI-Gadolinium-Toxicity Support Group.
 It is amazing how talking with others who understand what you are going through really does help, especially when everyone else seems to dismiss your concerns about Gadolinium Toxicity.
 I know because I’ve been there too.